gradus/zen/readme.md

-#Zen of programming
+#The Zen of Programming

-### simple C code to display zen in programming
+### simple C code to display the zen of programming

 Code and poetry can both be very zen.
 When first learning Python, the first thing I did was type `import this`.